Are you looking for some tips for positive parenting in this chaotic time?

 It is not easy to raise happy kids.
 It takes years of patience, sacrifice, and dedication.
 Wisdom, strength and intention.
 But follow the advice in this post, and you can absolutely do it.

 What limiting beliefs hold you back?
 Can you identify any speech/action patterns that might be bleeding over into the way your children think?
 What can you do instead?
-Share your thoughts in the comments below!
+Share your thoughts in the comments below, and make sure you share this post!

 BONUS: My kids being “strong.”